Banking Structure in India

 - Foreign Banks: Example HSBC, Standard Chartered, JP Morgan, etc.

 - Foreign Bank: Foreign banks are those banks which are foreign in origin and which have their head offices located outside India.
 These banks were known as Exchange Banks earlier.
-Foreign banks are not new phenomena in Indian bank in system.
+Foreign banks are not new phenomena in Indian banks in the system.

-The Co-operative Banks was formed with the formation of the Co-operative Credit Societies Act,1904.
-It helps in bridging the gap between the banks and the small and medium income groups.
-The various public and private sector banks cannot check the need of small and medium income groups.
+The Co-operative Banks were formed with the formation of the Co-operative Credit Societies Act,1904.
+It helps in bridging the gap between the banks and the small and medium-income groups.
+The various public and private sector banks cannot check the need for small and medium-income groups.

 Types of Co-operative Banks